 Where have we been?A map and comprehensive list of all the countries we have visited so far

 Here you’ll find a map and list of countries visited: between us we’ve been to over one hundred countries.
-Individually Mark has visited 102, and Kirsty is working on catching up with a to-date count of 96 (2018 travel goal is 100 countries for Kirsty!).
+Individually Mark has visited 104, and Kirsty has just visited her country 101 (the United Arab Emirates).

 We are quite strict with ourselves on what qualifies as a country and our totals are from the most generally accepted country count of 197: 193 fully recognised members of the United Nations, plus Vatican City and Palestine which have the status of permanent observers in the UN.
 Another 2 states we include are Kosovo (recognised by 108 UN members) and Taiwan (recognised by 22 countries).

 The dark grey areas represent countries of the world we have travelled to.
 If we’ve written about a destination, you can click on the map to read the posts.